How to Create a Company Page on LinkedIn [+ 7 Best Practices]

 Now, you will be able to access the admin view of your LinkedIn company page.
 This is a dashboard where you can manage and make adjustments to your page.

-Once you reach here in the final stage, you can fill in the following sections:
+Once you reach this stage, you can fill in the following sections:

 • About Us: Write a detailed description of your company in this section.
 It should expand on your tagline and include relevant keywords to increase discoverability.
 The character limit for this section is 2000 words, and LinkedIn lets you write and publish this in multiple languages.

 • Location: It is a good idea to include at least one location for your company.
-This can be your company registered or HQ location.
-Remote companies who do not have a physical office can leave it empty.
+This can be your company's registered or HQ location.
+Remote companies that do not have a physical office can leave it empty.

 • Cover Image: Upload a cover image that represents your brand.
 Many brands choose a different format of their existing logo or latest marketing campaigns.
-Ensure that it matches your brand colors, font, and overall vibe.
-The recommended size is 1128 x 191 pixels.
+Ensure that it matches your brand colors, font, and overall brand identity.
+The recommended size is 4200 x 700 pixels.

 You can also include a company telephone number, the year your company was founded, and add LinkedIn groups that you wish to display on your page.